 The Coming New Jerusalem

-The Coming Islamic Antichrist
+Blasphemed by the Coming Islamic Antichrist

 Part One of this book gives an overview of events that should happen during the course of the end times.
 Then Parts Two and Three contain a complete commentary on Daniel and Revelation.
 This view of eschatology is a literal interpretation and that of future fulfillment.
 But it doesn’t fit most of the more dispensational future-fulfillment views of eschatology.
 Scriptural reasons for these views will be covered in detail.